-The chart here shows the orders processed monthly by the Data Centre and the resulting volumes of data delivered to the users, in the 12 months leading up to the end of the half-yearly reporting period.
+The chart here shows the orders processed monthly by the Data Centre and the resulting volumes of data delivered to the users, for the 12 months of 2010.
 All types of orders (regular, bulk and standing) are included in the statistics.
-In the case of the latter, each day and each repeat cycle is counted as an order by the system.